craftercms/chatgpt-plugin/README.md

 - Clone this repository.
 - Run `yarn install` to install dependencies.
-   - If things installed correctly, the `postinstall` script should have copied the tinymce directory to `public/tinymce`.
+   - If everything installed correctly, the `postinstall` script should have copied the tinymce directory to `public/tinymce`.
 If not you can manually run `yarn postinstall` or `node postinstall.cjs`.
 - Run `yarn start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.
 - Run `yarn package` to create the CrafterCMS plugin build.
 See local installation instructions above for instructions on how to continually deploy and test locally.
 - Fork and create a pull request to contribute.